biobytes777/henophess-stack/README.md

 # CRM

-Hubspot - Free account, used for
+Hubspot - Free account, used for newsletter mainly Click Funnels - $300/mo, used for sales funnels, subscriptions, etc.

 # Comms